Foreigners who want to study in Poland must obtain a temporary residence permit. Due to the coronavirus epidemic, we inform:

 - house contract.

-- Come to the International Office (room 122) and let the International Law Advisor (Miron) check your documents.
-You may also get some advices regarding insurance and bank statement.
+- Come to room 108 and let the International Law Advisor check your documents.
+You may also get some advice regarding insurance and bank statement.

 - Submit your application on Marszałkowska str.
 3/5.